Tulsa Public Schools reinstating mask policy; other districts announce instructional shifts

 Due to a shortage of bus drivers, Union will not be able to provide transportation for students in grades 10-12 on Thursday or Friday.

-Other area schools already in distance learning for the rest of the week include Claremore’s Will Rogers Junior High School, KIPP Tulsa’s University Prep High School, Sapulpa’s Bartlett Academy and all of Broken Arrow, Haskell and Muskogee.
+Other area schools already in distance learning for the rest of the week include Claremore’s Will Rogers Junior High School, KIPP Tulsa’s University Prep High School, Sapulpa’s Bartlett Academy and all of Broken Arrow, Haskell and Muskogee campuses.

-Schools that previously announced plans to be in distance learning for Wednesday include Bixby Public Schools’ East Elementary, West Elementary and Central Intermediate; Jenks Public Schools’ East and Northwest elementary schools and all of Bartlesville, Collinsville and Glenpool.
+Schools that previously announced plans to be in distance learning for Wednesday include Bixby Public Schools’ East Elementary, West Elementary and Central Intermediate; Jenks Public Schools’ East and Northwest elementary schools, and all Bartlesville, Collinsville and Glenpool campuses.